 Academic units, which must indicate their willingness to admit applicants, frequently set higher standards than those established by the Graduate College.
-Denial decisions may be based on the limitations of departmental resources as well as on the relative qualifications of those competing for admission in a particular semester.
+Many qualified applicants will be denied because each year only a limited number of students may be admitted.

 Notice of Admission Decisions